Influencing Humans to Conform to Preference Models for RLHF: Related Work

 Extensive research has explored learning from human preferences for RLHF.
 This research includes RLHF approaches that explicitly learn a reward function \citep{christiano2017deep, ibarz2018reward, sadigh2017active, lee2021pebble, lee2021b, ziegler2019fine, ouyang2022training, openai2022chatgpt, biyik2022learning, wang2022skill, bai2022training, glaese2022improving, knox2022models, touvron2023llama, ethayarajh2024kto} and other approaches that directly learn a policy or advantage function from human preferences \citep{rafailov2024direct, knox2024learning, hejna2023contrastive}.
-All of the algorithms in the works cited above assume one of the two models of human preference that this paper uses to design preference elicitation interventions.
+All of the algorithms in the works cited above assume one of the models of human preference that this paper uses to design preference elicitation interventions.
 Our investigation of how to increase human conformance with the assumed preference model \commentb{could remove this line in the latex}is compatible with and strengthens this past research. \commentb{I've commented out the paragraph below, which seems overly redundant with Sec 2.2 and other statements in the paper.
 The sentences above cover it's points that were needed here, I think.}

 Other research has sought agent alignment by developing preference models that better model human preferences, such as by assuming that human preferences arise from a segment's regret \citep{knox2022models} or weighted sum of non-Markovian rewards \citep{kim2023preference}, instead of a segment's sum of Markovian rewards as is commonly assumed.
 However, improving the preference model still results in some gap between the preference model and actual human preferences, which are subject to difficult-to-model confounding factors and individual differences.
 Our research seeks to close this gap for whatever preference model is chosen.
 Further, even if we had a \textit{perfect} descriptive model of how \textit{all} humans generate preferences, we may want preferences to be generated by a different preference model that permits more tractable algorithms, greater sample efficiency, or some theoretical guarantees.
 The methods we introduce can also help in these settings.

 \commentb{In another subsection, we might want to have a few sentences on related research topics, including prescriptive decision analysis and persuasive interface design.}